jnguye79/pokedata/README.md

 Our project uses the images for each Pokemon to create a small information card for each Pokemon in the database.
 We used the Animate on Scroll (AOS) javascript library for this webpage.
 We used the keyframes CSS framework in our project.
-Our actual project is allowing users to look up pokemon, using a variety of attributes, such as name, type, height, or and weight.
-This also allows users to search us sections of pokemon names that are shared with future evolutions (char, nido, saur) to see all evolutions of that specific Pokemon tree.
-It also allows users to search for specific features such as all pokemon of a certain type or a certain build (height and weight).
+Our actual project is allowing users to look up pokemon, using a variety of attributes, such as name, type, height, weight, moves, and abilites.
+This allows users to search for Pokemon using a variety of different attributes.